Moran's I

 group.by = "banksy_cluster",

-Other SVG methods
+SVG use cases and methods